Tutorials for SQL Server

 Applies to: SQL Server

 If a tutorial uses one of the Adventure Works databases, you should download and use the most recent version from CodePlex.
-For more information, see AdventureWorks Databases and Scripts for SQL Server 2016 CTP3.
+For more information, see AdventureWorks sample databases.

-Download a Power Pivot workbook and Power View reports to use with Power View tutorials, go to Power View Samples for SQL Server 2012.
+Download a Power Pivot workbook and Power View reports to use with Power View tutorials, go to SQL Server Samples.

 Power View support is no longer available after SQL Server 2017.

 |Analysis Services Tutorials (SSAS)||Learn how to develop and deploy Analysis Services tabular or multidimensional models.
 Also learn how to use tools such as PowerPivot to analyze the data in the models.|

 |Database Engine Tutorials||Learn how to connect to an instance of the database engine and then build and run Transact-SQL statements.|

 |Enterprise Information Management (EIM) Tutorials||Learn how to manage information in an enterprise using Microsoft EIM technologies.|

 |Integration Services Tutorials||Learn how to create and deploy SSIS packages.|